-September 28, 2021
+September 28, 2022

-CITY OF BUFFALO URBAN RENEWAL AGENCY Management's Discussion and Analysis Year Ended June 30, 2021
+Management's Discussion and Analysis Year Ended June 30, 2022

-As management of the City of Buffalo Urban Renewal Agency (the "Agency"), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the fiscal year ended June 30, 2021.
+As management of the City of Buffalo Urban Renewal Agency (the "Agency"), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the fiscal year ended June 30, 2022.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in the Agency's financial statements, which follow this narrative.
+For comparative purposes, certain data from the prior year has been reclassified to conform to the current year presentation.